oslocyclotronlab/ompy/README.md

 The full version (including the git commit) can also be obtained from `ompy.__full_version__` after installation.

 An article describing the implementation more detailled will follow shortly.
-A draft can be read on arXiv: [A new software implementation of the Oslo method with complete uncertainty propagation](https://arxiv.org/abs/1904.13248).
+A draft can be read on arXiv: [A new software implementation of the Oslo method with rigorous statistical uncertainty propagation](https://arxiv.org/abs/1904.13248).

 ## Installation